 Forrester does provide some reporting on this space, although they call it AI-enabled Consumer Intelligence platforms.
 The only issue I have is that they’re missing a lot of good vendors for various reasons.

 A few to consider for small businesses are Keyhole, Brand24, YouScan, Mentionlytics, and Mention.
 For the most part, most of the smaller social listening vendors do the same thing.
-For larger companies, there are few that I think to provide analytics and insights for marketers to make data-driven decisions.
+However, for larger companies, I think few provide analytics and insights for marketers to make data-driven decisions.

 There is also something to consider with ethics and social media technology related to data and consumer privacy.
 As mentioned, a few platforms restrict access via their API.
-Be careful about those vendors that say they have access to such data.
+So be careful about those vendors that say they have access to such data.

 Audience Analysis Software

 Like social listening tools, I have also curated a list of the top audience analysis tools and software.
-I write a lot about the difference between audience intelligence and social listening in previous posts.
+In previous posts, I write a lot about the difference between audience intelligence and social listening.
 The main difference is that social listening will provide insight into what the world is saying about a topic, brand, or competitor.
 Audience intelligence gives insight into what a group of people is saying and is focused on audience segmentation.

 The top players in this space are Audiense, Affinio, and Helixa but do your research.